ORNL-AMO/Utility-Optical-Recognition/README.md

 - Run `xcrun stapler staple VERIFI-x.x.x-x.dmg` to staple the notarization.

 > **Note:** APPLE APP PASSWORD is an [app-specific password](https://support.apple.com/en-us/HT204397) (not your Apple ID password).

-# Acknowledgments

-A special thank you to Gina Accawi, Kristina Armstrong, and Mark Root with Oak Ridge National Lab (ORNL).
-Your guidance and feedback through our first open-source contribution was vital to its success.